 Select Mobvoi TicWatch smartwatches

-The new models with the Snapdragon Wear 4100 processor, including the TicWatch Pro 3 and TicWatch E3, will have the option to update to Wear OS 3 in the near future.
+The new models with the Snapdragon Wear 4100 chipset will offer the Wear OS 3 update, including the TicWatch Pro 3 Ultra GPS, TicWatch Pro 3, and TicWatch E3.
 The earliest possible rollout is expected to happen around mid-2022 or even during the second half of the year.
-Fortunately, users who purchased these new devices won't be stuck with the old platform indefinitely.
+While you'll need to be patient for a bit longer, the good news is that users who purchased these TicWatches won't be stuck with the old platform indefinitely.
 Owners of past Mobvoi wearables won't be as lucky, though.

-Future Fossil Gen 6 smartwatches
+Fossil Gen 6 smartwatches

 Who's getting left behind?